Operator Calculus of Differential Chains and Differential Forms: Fundamental theorems of calculus for chains in a flow

 \end{thm}

 The classical method of differentiating the integral has been extremely useful in engineering and physics\footnote{Feynman wrote in his autobiography \cite{joking}, ``That book [Advanced Calculus, by Wood.] also showed how to differentiate parameters under the integral sign —- it's a certain operation.
 It turns out that's not taught very much in the universities; they don't emphasize it.
 But I caught on how to use that method, and I used that one damn tool again and again.
 So because I was self-taught using that book, I had peculiar methods of doing integrals.
 The result was, when guys at MIT or Princeton had trouble doing a certain integral, it was because they couldn't do it with the standard methods they had learned in school.
 If it was contour integration, they would have found it; if it was a simple series expansion, they would have found it.
 Then I come along and try differentiating under the integral sign, and often it worked.
 So I got a great reputation for doing integrals, only because my box of tools was different from everybody else's, and they had tried all their tools on it before giving the problem to me.''}.
-From the duality \( d\o = \o \p \) (see Theorem \ref{cor:stokes}) and Cartan's Magic Formula \( L_V = d i_V + i_V d \) we immediately deduce: \begin{cor} If \( \o_t \) is closed, then If \( J_t \) is a cycle, then
+From the duality \( d\o = \o \p \) (Theorem \ref{thm:stokes}) and Cartan's Magic Formula \( L_V = d i_V + i_V d \) we immediately deduce: \begin{cor} If \( \{\o_t\} \) is a family of smooth differential \( k \)-form differentiable in time, then If \( \{J_t\} \) is an evolving cycle, then

 \end{cor}

 \begin{cor}[Generalization of the Reynolds' Transport Theorem to nonsmooth domains, evolving in a flow] Suppose \( J_t \in \B_k^r(U) \) is an evolving differential chain under the flow of a vector field \( V \in {\cal V}^{r+1}(U) \), and \( \o_t \in \B_k^{r+1}(U) \) is a smooth differential form which is differentiable in time.
 Then